 Our team of scientists, clinicians, service providers, policy makers and people with developmental disabilities work together to improve the health and health care of adults with developmental disabilities.
 We have been studying the health and health care of over 66,000 adults with developmental disabilities in Ontario since 2010.

-In the health care resources section of this website you will find more tools and information for family and caregivers, persons with developmental disabilities and caregivers, as well as clinicians and service providers.
-These tools will help communicating important information in a health care setting.
+In the health care resources section of this website you will find more tools and information for people with developmental disabilities and caregivers, as well as clinicians and service providers.
+These tools can help communicating important information in a health care setting.
 They also include information about health and developmental disabilities, and provide best practice tips for health care providers.